AmericaCiny/Machine-Learning/README.md

 # Project 3
 Develop a Linear regression model to predict price of house in Melbourne, Model Evaluation, Set up a Lasso regression model with specified parameters and fit it to the training data, Estimate AIC, AICc, BIC, as well as 5-fold CV for both models using only the training data.
 Estimate the models true OOS performance by computing their deviance on the test data.

+# Project 4
+Delve into the effects of Ozempic on obese and hypertensive patients aged 40-75.
+A key focus is on addressing endogeneity to estimate the treatment effect accurately.
+Apply EDA with Pandas and Seaborn packages, Data Mining with Pandas.
+Conduct Double Lasso Regression to capture the confounding effect and found the treatment effect of Ozempic on obese and hypertensive patients aged 40-75.